East and West clash in Bulgaria’s snap general election | bne IntelliNews

 Activists are calling on people to vote to define the country’s future.
 “Just go out and vote” is the most common appeal by reformist politicians and supporters in the past weeks in hopes for higher turnout and more clear representation of political forces.

-In one metaphor for how the state of the country is seen, a a photo of just renovated street in front of parliament, already in a terrible condition just a week after repair works were completed, has been circulating.
+In one metaphor for how the state of the country is seen, a photo of a just renovated street in front of parliament, already in a terrible condition just a week after repair works were completed, has been circulating.
 The photo is intended to illustrate the importance of voting for reformist parties.

 “A simple illustration of everything that can be said.
 There is an election on Sunday and it is up to us how our road will look on Monday,” Nadezhda Tsekulova, prominent human rights and healthcare activist, wrote on Facebook, alongside a photo of the street.